How to make automatic buttonholes?

 Yes, interfacing is highly recommended to stabilize the stitching and prevent the fabric from distorting.

-Yes, especially with an automatic or enhanced buttonhole.
+Yes, especially with an automatic or advanced buttonhole.

-What is the difference between a classic buttonhole and a JUKI enhanced buttonhole?
+What is the difference between classic and advanced JUKI buttonholes?

-The enhanced version is more automated and more consistent.
+The advanced version is more automated and more consistent.

 Read more